 - 2.1.3.
-After 2 years' continuous employment. - 2.1.3.1 Subject to having successfully completed the career Qualified Firefighter Programme, including all prescribed theoretical and practical assessments, examination and consolidation activities.
+After 2 years' continuous employment as a Firefighter and Trainee Firefighter... - 2.1.3.1 Subject to having successfully completed the career Qualified Firefighter Programme, including all prescribed theoretical and practical assessments, examination and consolidation activities.

 FROM QUALIFIED FIREFIGHTER TO SENIOR FIREFIGHTER